Before You Buy: Dodge Challenger Pros & Cons

 While the Challenger is generally considered a reliable car, older models may have more issues.
 Dodge has traditionally scored lower on reliability ratings but the brand has improved considerably in recent times.
 As with any used car purchase, it’s important to have a good mechanic inspect the vehicle before buying to check for any potential problems.

-Poor fuel economy:
+4. Poor to Awful fuel economy:

 As muscle cars go, the Challenger doesn’t have the best fuel economy, which can add up over time.
 With a V8 engine, the Challenger can get 12-15 mpg in the city, and 18-25 mpg on the highway, which is lower compared to other cars such as the Ecoboost Mustang and base model Camaro.
 You’d be lucky to get a combined fuel average of 15-18 mpg, though the figure can always rise higher provided you are willing to go easy on the gas pedal (but who wants to do that?).

-Limited Utility:
+5. Limited Everyday Utility:

 The Challenger’s sporty design makes it less practical than other cars on the market.
 It is not an ideal choice for carrying cargo and hauling large items.
 Furthermore, the Challenger isn’t the best choice as a daily commuter since it has two doors, more road noise and a firmer ride.